 Liam: (laughing) Yeah, usually I'm the one asking the questions, so it's nice every once in a while to instead be talking about my own mission but I also like to hear about other people's so I kind of enjoy both sides.

 Host: Wow.
 That is incredible.
-Kind of give me a glimmer of a Bruce Wayne back story, you know, climbing up mountains.
-I will ask the ton of questions, where you went, who you talked to but the first question that arose was, was your OCD and ADHD that bad that you had to take medicine?
-How did it like impact your life positively, negatively?
+Kind of gives me a glimmer of a Bruce Wayne back story, you know, climbing up mountains.
+I will ask a ton of questions, where you went, who you talked to but the first question that arose was, was your OCD and ADHD that bad that you had to take medicine?
+How did it impact your life positively, negatively?
 How did you live in your youth, your teens up to college?

 Liam: So that's kind of the spectrum that I noticed then.
 So I was somewhere on that spectrum.
 (Laughing) You know, earlier and it was much more difficult to be me than I would say it is now.

-Host: Is it the east which is concerned with happiness when it comes to mental health?
+Host: Is it the east that is concerned with happiness when it comes to mental health?